Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Introduction

 Frequency quality is a topic of huge interest to transmission system operators (TSOs) \cite{kercci2026frequency}.
 To quantify it, TSOs utilize several different metrics.
 Among them, minutes outside defined ranges such as $\pm$100 mHz or $\pm$200 mHz, standard deviation of the frequency, $\sigma_{f}$, and rate of change of frequency (RoCoF) are few of the most important ones.
 While these metrics are extremely useful for TSOs, they do not capture important dynamics of system frequency such as its second-order dynamics and autocorrelation.
 The latter describe important features of stochastic processes such as temporal dependencies and memory.

 In terms of power system applications, references \cite{9019633, 8963682, 9637935, stochastic, schafer2018non} are among the very few works that utilize the second-order derivative of frequency or its autocorrelation function (ACF).
 In particular, while the authors in \cite{8963682, stochastic, schafer2018non} analyze the ACF of some real-world grids, including of the All-Island power system (AIPS) of Ireland, Great Britain (GB) and Nordic, they do not discuss what additional information ACF brings compared to existing metrics aimed at quantifying frequency quality.
-In this context, this industry-oriented work brings the following novel contributions: \begin{itemize} \item Proposes novel frequency quality metrics based on second-order derivatives of system frequency and its ACF. \item Shows through real-world data and dynamic stochastic simulations that the proposed metrics provide useful operational insights to TSOs. \end{itemize}
+In this context, this industry-oriented work brings the following novel contributions: \begin{itemize} \item Propose novel frequency quality metrics based on second-order derivatives of system frequency and its ACF.
+These metrics are specifically aimed at quantifying the impact of fast dynamics on frequency quality. \item Show through real-world data and dynamic stochastic simulations that the proposed metrics provide useful operational insights to TSOs and complement the information obtained with conventional metrics. \end{itemize}